-Climbing Mount Kilimanjaro in Tanzania and actually summiting the roof of Africa was a massive achievement for me, let me tell you about my journey.
-We took the Marangu route over 5 days, this is the only route where you get the luxury of sleeping in huts along the way, however, this didn’t shelter us from the cold on our December challenge.
+Acclimatising to Kilimanjaro in Tanzania and actually summiting the roof of Africa was a massive achievement for me, let me tell you about my journey.
+We took the Marangu route over 5 days, this is the only route where you get the luxury of sleeping in huts along the way, however, this didn’t shelter us from the cold on our December challenge of climbing Moubnt Kilimanjaro.

 The first three days are all about acclimatising to the altitude, we are constantly told to walk ‘pole-pole’ (slowly, slowly in Swahili).
 We are not in a race, and in fact, there is really no need to rush anyway, you are only heading to a hut where you’ll be sat shivering.
 Best to take your time, enjoy your walk, take lots of photos and let your body adjust to the increase in altitude.